snelliott/autochem/README.md

 This is a prototype of a planned revision of AutoMech's code for handling kinetic and thermochemical data.
-So far, it only implements handling of rate constant data, which can be found in `autochem.rate`.

-### Rates
+### Kinetic Data

 *Data storage.*
-One can generate a new rate constant object from a Chemkin string as follows.
+One can generate a reaction rate object from a Chemkin string as follows.
 ```
 >>> import autochem as ac
 >>>